hunter-sutton/Versa-GPT/README.md

 - `pdf` - Starts the PDF Reader plugin (more information below)
 - `prompt` - Change the system prompt
 - `quit` - Quits the application
+- `temp` - Change the temperature of the chatbot

 ## Plugins
 VersaGPT includes the following plugins and more are being developed.